elliotolds/elliotolds.github.io/writing.md

 An influential Etherean argues that the "code is law" philosophy of some blockchains is deeply misguided.
 I argue that it's a simple extension of libertarian political theory to crypto.

 **[Examining a Conspiracy Theory about Satoshi’s Intent](https://medium.com/@elliotolds/examining-a-conspiracy-theory-about-satoshis-intent-ce9de66d166d)**, January 2019.
-The topic of what Satoshi intended has been beaten to death.
-However the extent to which people in the Bitcoin community have been able to convince themselves of an extremely unlikely interpretation is interesting sociologically.
+Satoshi's intent has been beaten to death and is not that meaningful.
+However the extent to which some Bitcoiners have been able to convince themselves of an unlikely interpretation is interesting sociologically.

 **[Critique of "An (Institutional) Investor's Take on Cryptoassets"](https://medium.com/@elliotolds/thought-provoking-paper-but-it-seems-to-be-using-the-equation-of-exchange-incorrectly-25f3148b85ea)**, January 2018.
 A flawed model of how to value cryptoassets was becoming popular, so I wrote this response.
 You'll need to read the linked original article for context.